How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 A Brief Word About What You Are Paying For

-Many people think the wedding photographer attends the wedding, takes some (hopefully) nice pictures and supplies the JPEGS.
-If only that were true, good photographers would be cheaper, their workload a lot less, and they could take on many more wedding clients a year.
-Your photographer is the vendor who will invest most time (weeks sometimes) before and after your day.
+Many people think the wedding photographer attends the wedding, takes some nice pictures and supplies the JPEGS.
+If only that were true, good photographers would be cheaper, their workload would be much lower, and they could take on many more wedding clients each year.
+Your photographer is the vendor who will invest the most time (sometimes weeks) before and after your day.

 A typical service that your wedding photographer provides: